cylc/cylc-doc/src/user-guide/interventions/index.rst

       .. note::

-         Any changes you make, apply only to this one instance of the task, not to any future instances.
+         Any changes you make apply only to this one instance of the task, not to any future instances.

          To change future instances, either use "broadcast" or see